BoykaFramework/boyka-framework/website/docs/framework-docs/guides/api/execute-request.md

 ---
 sidebar_position: 3
-title: 🔫 Execute Request
+title: 3️⃣ Execute API Request
 ---

-Once you have composed your API request, you can execute it using class `ApiActions` and method `withRequest`.
+Once you have composed your [API request](/docs/guides/api/compose-request), you can execute it using class `ApiActions` and method `withRequest`.

 :::tip
 Check out complete documentation for [ApiActions](/api/actions/api/api-actions).